 The only times you need to be concerned about charging is when you are driving beyond the range of the car's batteries.
 At this point you will want to plan to charge with a high voltage or super charger.
-Tesla has installed over 25,000 super chargers that will charge to about 80% of capacity in 20 minutes and they recently announced they will make their chargers available to non-Tesla owners.
+Tesla has installed over 35,000 super chargers that will charge to about 80% of capacity in 20 minutes and they announced they will open up their chargers available to non-Tesla owners by the end of 2022.